borongyuan/navigation2/nav2_smac_planner/README.md

       max_planning_time: 3.5              # max time in s for planner to plan, smooth, and upsample.
 Will scale maximum smoothing and upsampling times based on remaining time after planning.
       motion_model_for_search: "DUBIN"    # 2D Moore, Von Neumann; Hybrid Dubin, Redds-Shepp; State Lattice set internally
       cost_travel_multiplier: 2.0         # For 2D: Cost multiplier to apply to search to steer away from high cost areas.
 Larger values will place in the center of aisles more exactly (if non-`FREE` cost potential field exists) but take slightly longer to compute.
 To optimize for speed, a value of 1.0 is reasonable.
 A reasonable tradeoff value is 2.0.
 A value of 0.0 effective disables steering away from obstacles and acts like a naive binary search A*.
-      angle_quantization_bins: 64         # For Hybrid/Lattice nodes: Number of angle bins for search, must be 1 for 2D node (no angle search)
+      angle_quantization_bins: 64         # For Hybrid nodes: Number of angle bins for search, must be 1 for 2D node (no angle search)
       analytic_expansion_ratio: 3.5       # For Hybrid/Lattice nodes: The ratio to attempt analytic expansions during search for final approach.
       analytic_expansion_max_length: 3.0    # For Hybrid/Lattice nodes: The maximum length of the analytic expansion to be considered valid to prevent unsafe shortcutting (in meters).
 This should be scaled with minimum turning radius and be no less than 4-5x the minimum radius
       minimum_turning_radius: 0.40        # For Hybrid/Lattice nodes: minimum turning radius in m of path / vehicle
       reverse_penalty: 2.1                # For Reeds-Shepp model: penalty to apply if motion is reversing, must be => 1
-      change_penalty: 0.15                # For Hybrid nodes: penalty to apply if motion is changing directions, must be >= 0
+      change_penalty: 0.0                 # For Hybrid nodes: penalty to apply if motion is changing directions, must be >= 0
-      non_straight_penalty: 1.50          # For Hybrid nodes: penalty to apply if motion is non-straight, must be => 1
+      non_straight_penalty: 1.20          # For Hybrid nodes: penalty to apply if motion is non-straight, must be => 1
-      cost_penalty: 1.7                   # For Hybrid nodes: penalty to apply to higher cost areas when adding into the obstacle map dynamic programming distance expansion heuristic.
+      cost_penalty: 2.0                   # For Hybrid nodes: penalty to apply to higher cost areas when adding into the obstacle map dynamic programming distance expansion heuristic.
 This drives the robot more towards the center of passages.
 A value between 1.3 - 3.5 is reasonable.
       lookup_table_size: 20               # For Hybrid nodes: Size of the dubin/reeds-sheep distance window to cache, in meters.
       cache_obstacle_heuristic: True      # For Hybrid nodes: Cache the obstacle map dynamic programming distance expansion heuristic between subsiquent replannings of the same goal location.
 Dramatically speeds up replanning performance (40x) if costmap is largely static.
       smoother: